jacksonbryant/jacksonbryant/README.md

-Connect with me on LinkedIn
+Connect with Me on LinkedIn

 <div style="display: inline-block; text-decoration: none;">
   <a href="https://www.linkedin.com/in/cjacksonbryant">